trianglesis/AQS-Indoor/doc/README.md

 NOTE: About memory usage: `TCP connections retain some memory even after they are closed due to the TIME_WAIT state.
 Once the TIME_WAIT period is completed, this memory will be freed.`

+UPD: Having multiple REST endpoints is not very effective.
+Memory is running down after a hour or two at opened web page.
+Better move all data into a ONE REST method and call.

 # File server

 CURL example: